Atlantic57/style-manual/style/twig.md

 ### Set

 Keep business logic out of twig files as much as possible.
-Ideally, the only use of `set` would be to leverage Timber objects:
+Ideally, the only use of `set` within a .twig file would be to leverage Timber objects:

 ```
 TimberPost();